-- UIPL No. 13-13, dated March 8, 2013, Implementation of Sequestration under the Budget Control Act of 2011 for the Unemployment Insurance Programs for Fiscal Year 2013, and Change 1, dated April 9, 2013, Implementation of Sequestration under the Budget Control Act of 2011 for the Unemployment Insurance Programs for Fiscal Year 2013 - Questions and Answers: Emergency Unemployment Compensation; - UIPL No. 15-13, dated March 29, 2013, Unemployment Insurance (UI) Supplemental Funding Opportunity to Fund Costs Attributable to the Implementation of the Sequestration Impacts on the Emergency Unemployment Compensation (EUC) Program; - UIPL No. 27-13, dated September 9, 2013, Unemployment Insurance (UI) Supplemental Funding Opportunity to Fund Costs Attributable to the Implementation of the Sequestration Impacts on the Emergency Unemployment Compensation (EUC) Program in Fiscal Year (FY) 2014; - UIPL No. 30-13, dated September 27, 2013, Implementation of Sequestration under the Budget Control Act of 2011 for Mandatory Unemployment Insurance Programs for Fiscal Year 2014; - UIPL No. 2-15, dated October 15, 2014, Implementation of Sequestration under the Budget Control Act of 2011 for Mandatory Unemployment Insurance Programs for Fiscal Year 2015, and Change 1, dated January 22, 2015; - UIPL No. 12-16, dated March 29, 2016, Implementation of Sequestration under the Budget Control Act of 2011 for Mandatory Unemployment Insurance Programs for Fiscal Year 2016; - Office of Management and Budget (OMB) Sequestration Preview Report to the President and Congress for Fiscal Year 2014 and OMB Report to the Congress on the Joint Committee Reductions for Fiscal Year 2014 (April 10, 2013) (Corrected Version-May 20, 2013); - OMB Sequestration Update Report to the President and Congress for Fiscal Year 2014, dated August 20, 2013; - OMB Report to the Congress on the Joint Committee Reductions for Fiscal Year 2015, dated March 10, 2014; - OMB Report to the Congress on the Joint Committee Reductions for Fiscal Year 2016, dated February 2, 2015; and - OMB Report to the Congress on the Joint Committee Reductions for Fiscal Year 2017, dated February 9, 2016. - 3.
+- Control Act of 2011 for the Unemployment Insurance Programs for Fiscal Year 2013 Questions and Answers: Emergency Unemployment Compensation; - UIPL No. 15-13, dated March 29, 2013, Unemployment Insurance (UI) Supplemental Funding Opportunity to Fund Costs Attributable to the Implementation of the Sequestration Impacts on the Emergency Unemployment Compensation (EUC) Program; - UIPL No. 27-13, dated September 9, 2013, Unemployment Insurance (UI) Supplemental Funding Opportunity to Fund Costs Attributable to the Implementation of the Sequestration Impacts on the Emergency Unemployment Compensation (EUC) Program in Fiscal Year (FY) 2014; - UIPL No. 30-13, dated September 27, 2013, Implementation of Sequestration under the Budget Control Act of 2011 for Mandatory Unemployment Insurance Programs for Fiscal Year 2014; - UIPL No. 2-15, dated October 15, 2014, Implementation of Sequestration under the Budget Control Act of 2011 for Mandatory Unemployment Insurance Programs for Fiscal Year 2015, and Change 1, dated January 22, 2015; - UIPL No. 12-16, dated March 29, 2016, Implementation of Sequestration under the Budget Control Act of 2011 for Mandatory Unemployment Insurance Programs for Fiscal Year 2016; - UIPL No. 9-17, dated January 19, 2017, Implementation of Sequestration under the Budget Control Act of 2011 for Mandatory Unemployment Insurance Programs for Fiscal Year 2017; and - Office of Management and Budget (OMB) Report to the Congress on the Joint Committee Reductions for Fiscal Year 2018, dated May 23, 2017. - 3.
 Background.
 The BCA amended the BBEDCA to require reductions in budgetary authority, known as sequestration, beginning on January 2, 2013, unless Congress passed, and the President signed, a bill that reduced the deficit by at least \$1.2 trillion over 10 years.
-As required by the sequestration order and set out in the February 9, 2016, OMB Report to the Congress on the Joint Committee Reductions for Fiscal Year 2017, a 6.9 percent reduction in non-exempt mandatory programs went into effect on October 1, 2016, for FY 2017.
-There are no sequestration reductions applicable to discretionary programs, projects, and activities (PPAs) for FY 2017. - 4.
-Impact of Sequestration in FY 2017 on Benefit Payments Delayed from Prior Fiscal Years and Resulting Administrative Costs.
-Payments in FY 2017 of benefits and associated administrative costs regarding the programs listed below in this section that are delayed from prior fiscal years, for example because of appeals, are subject to the 6.9 percent FY 2017 sequestration reduction.
-This is because FY 2017 funds, rather than FY 2016 funds, have been apportioned for these purposes.
-The programs to which this applies are:

-- 1) Emergency Unemployment Compensation (EUC) benefits and administrative funding; and - 2) The Federal share of Extended Benefits (EB). - 5.
-Impact of Sequestration on the Mandatory UI Programs in FY 2017.
+As required by the sequestration order and set out in the May 23, 2017, OMB Report to the Congress on the Joint Committee Reductions for Fiscal Year 2018, a 6.6 percent reduction in non-exempt mandatory programs went into effect on October 1, 2017, for FY 2018. - 4.
+Impact of Sequestration in FY 2018 on Benefit Payments Delayed from Prior Fiscal Years and Resulting Administrative Costs.
+Payments in FY 2018 of benefits and associated administrative costs regarding the programs listed below in this section that are delayed from prior fiscal years, for example because of appeals, are subject to the 6.6 percent FY 2018 sequestration reduction.
+This is because FY 2018 funds, rather than prior year funds, have been apportioned for these purposes.
+The funding streams to which this applies are: - 1) Emergency Unemployment Compensation (EUC) benefits and administration; and - 2) The Federal share of Extended Benefits (EB) benefits. - 5.
+Impact of Sequestration on the Mandatory UI Programs in FY 2018.
 Below is a list of programs, projects, and activities (PPAs) related to the mandatory UI programs and the applicability of sequestration to each PPA.